 On a recent trip to Belgium, I was fortunate to meet with Jeremy Dear, Deputy General Secretary of the International Federation of Journalists.
 NWU is a member of this organization that represents over 600,000 journalists in more than 140 countries.

 Dear points to shining examples of government support for journalists in Sweden and Germany, but states there’s room for improvement.
 At the other end of the spectrum are countries that don’t recognize a free press.
-“That includes China, though there is incremental improvement in organizing journalists,” he points out.
+“That includes China, though there is incremental improvement in organizing journalists,” he observes.

 The IFJ was established in Paris in 1926 “to promote international action to defend press freedom and social justice through strong, free and independent trade unions of journalists.”
 Their mission is to ensure the rights of journalists and their ability to perform their duties without undue pressure, intimidation, torture or loss of life from government and other entities whose actions might be exposed by media attention.